Recovering from a Google Penguin Attack

 Then we have the Panda and Penguin filters.
 These are run periodically on the content of the index and the results are applied to the search results.
 Whether this is applying a negative trust value or a straight up minus X penalty matters little – what matters is that if Panda picks up dodgy or weak content or Penguin picks up spammy links or content then you are dropping off the edge of the search results earth.

 Google has stated that recovery, in most cases, is possible.
-You just need to identify the problems, clean up what you can next time the penguin filter is ran, you should bounce back.
+You just need to identify the problems, clean up what you can next time the penguin filter is run, you should bounce back.
 This is the same for the panda as it is for a standard algorithmic penalty.
-Clean up and when either the googlebot, panda or penguin revisits you should see traffic restored.
+Clean up and when either the Googlebot, panda or penguin revisits you should see traffic restored.